 Keyword Generator (Multibyte)

-Inspired a package by Ver Pangonilo with additional improvements, among them being better word segmentation and ability to handle multibyte strings.
+Inspired by a package by Ver Pangonilo with additional improvements, among them being better word segmentation and ability to handle multibyte strings.

 This library generates keywords based on the contents of a text string.
 This eliminates the tedious